-Grants in our Youth priority area provide earlier and more resources to reduce crisis and increase resilience for Denver youth coping with life stressors.
-Our grantees work to reduce youth harm to self and others through addressing trauma, mental health, and substance misuse; increase youth ability to demonstrate healthy resilience for coping with challenges and stresses in life; and increase awareness and involvement by family and allies in ways that help youth address trauma, mental health, and substance misuse.
+We support nonprofit community organizations and city agencies that provide resources to reduce crisis and increase resilience for Denver youth coping with life stressors.
+We also seek to increase involvement by family and allies in ways that help youth address trauma, mental health, and substance misuse.

 Youth grantees to date:

 “Everybody works together to address the kids’ needs… It’s rarely just talk therapy because we’re meeting them where they are.”